sounak07/backend-engineering/Sys Design Case Studies/figma_db_scale.md

+## How Figma’s databases team lived to tell the scale

 #### Background

 Figma's Postgres database were already vertically partitioned.
 Groups of related tables like `Figma files` or `Organizations` were further split into their own vertical partitions.
 This allowed incremental scaling and enough runway for time ahead.